lauti910/java-bootcamp-2017/README.md

    - Course: name, assigned teacher, hours by week, schedule time (they can be dictated several times during the week)

    Notes:
-   - An student can assist several courses during the same year.
+   - A student can assist several courses during the same year.
    - A teacher can be assigned to several courses.
    - For each course, each student has 3 partial notes and a final note.
    - Create all relationship that you think they are required.